Carrageenan: Mixed processing

 A hybrid technology in which seaweed is treated heterogeneously as in the semirefined process exists, but alcohol or high salt levels are used to inhibit dissolution.
 This process is often used on South American seaweeds and gives some of the cost benefits of semirefined processing, while allowing a wider range of seaweeds to be processed, however, the naturally low cellulose levels in some South American seaweeds allow them to be heterogeneously processed and still be sold under the EU refined specification.

 Grades

 There are two basic grades of carrageenan, refined (RC) and semi-refined (SRC).
-In the United States, both grades are labeled as carrageenan.
+The latter is also known as "processed Eucheuma seaweed" (PES) and "Philippine natural grade" (PNG) carrageenan.
 In the European Union, refined carrageenan is designated by the E number E-407 and semi-refined carrageenan as E-407a.
 Refined carrageenan has a 2% maximum for acid-insoluble material and is produced by alcohol precipitation or potassium chloride gel press process.
 Semi-refined carrageenan has a much higher cellulose content and is produced in a less complex process.
 Indonesia, the Philippines, and Chile are three main sources of raw material and extracted carrageenan.